MS in Nursing - Family Nurse Practitioner

 - Designed to accommodate the busy lives of nursing professionals

-- Access to the resources and expertise that come from being part of the Touro College & University System, a leader in medical and healthcare education
+- Access to the resources and expertise that come from being part of Touro University, a leader in medical and healthcare education

 - An emphasis on real-world education, a supportive learning environment, and faculty and staff that are eager to help you reach your academic goals